Caoimhin89/vf-project/README.md

-*Big thanks* to @ian0036 for his work in creating a CloudFormatioon Transform for Amazon Connect!!
+*Big thanks* to @ian0036 for his work in creating a CloudFormation Transform for Amazon Connect!!

 His repository can be found here: [Link to Repo](https://github.com/iann0036/amazon-connect-cfn)

-This is required to be able to deploy the stack with Amazon Connect.
+This is a required element to be able to deploy the stack with Amazon Connect.
 It was a little bit outdated, so I forked it and reimplemented the Lambda function to make use of the AWS SDK helper functions for Amazon Connect.
 That can be found here: [my fork'd version](https://github.com/Caoimhin89/amazon-connect-cfn.git)

-# Voice Foundry Assignment
+# VoiceFoundry Assignment

 ## Objective
 To make this more fun, I decided to add a requirement to the project.
 I'm keeping all the original requirements, but instead of just uploading a nondescript file to S3 and transferring its data to a DynamoDB table, I plan to upload an agent directory CSV to S3 and use that to update an Amazon Connect instance, which I plan to also create in this project.